Archiving the History of the Outdoor Industry

 Even after more than two decades combing through boxes of items, Berg still gets emotional over certain finds, such as a heartfelt letter written to Fiske by a longtime customer after the company filed Chapter 11 bankruptcy in 2009.

-“It’s not just about the company, it’s about the community,” says Berg.
+“It’s not just about the company, it’s about the community,” said Berg.

 Other legacy companies with known corporate archives include Patagonia, Gore-Tex, and Red Wing Shoe Company, which use their libraries to inform future designs and inspire employees.

-Berg says an archive is like a mirror, revealing a brand’s past as well as its soul and DNA.
+Berg said an archive is like a mirror, revealing a brand’s past as well as its soul and DNA.
 It’s also like a window to the world to reveal the brand to customers.
-“Without this kind of reference, it’s very easy for a brand to lose its way, and difficult for it to get itself back on track,” he says.
+“Without this kind of reference, it’s very easy for a brand to lose its way, and difficult for it to get itself back on track,” he said.

 In some cases, corporate archives are like a family’s secret recipe.
 They can store proprietary information that made the company what it is today, if it’s still in existence.

 Mainly due to lack of space, it’s impossible for historians and archivists to hold onto every single item.
 Many pieces get tossed.
 “The decisions we make on a daily basis impact the sorts of materials that are available to people and researchers in the future,” said Pumphrey.

 He said that in the 1950s, historians prioritized records from the rich and powerful—mainly white men—thinking they were doing the right thing at the time.
 But professionals today have since recognized the fault.
 They now strive to collect items that reflect the diversity of the people involved.
 When choosing what items to include in the Special Collections, Pumphrey checks his gut by asking himself, “How important is this item to telling the story of this industry?”
 He has kept everything from internal company emails and newsletters to vintage posters and old photographs of prototypes.